 These bills of lading must contain information

-origin and destination airport or dock, incoterms of shipping like FOB,EXW CIF.etc Weight and general mention of type of cargo, complete address of sender and receiver as well as the suppliers commercial invoice number.Air waybills must also contain MAWB or HAWB (master or house) menitoned .One very important opiece of information that has to be mentioned is HS CODE or harmonized code that is needed to identify and categorise the shipment while applying customs charges.
+origin and destination airport or dock, incoterms of shipping like FOB,EXW CIF.etc Weight and general mention of type of cargo, complete address of sender and receiver as well as the suppliers commercial invoice number.Air waybills must also contain MAWB or HAWB (master or house) mentioned .One very important piece of information that has to be mentioned is HS CODE or harmonized code that is needed to identify and categorize the shipment while applying customs charges.

 The commercial inoice given by the foreign

 supplier must include the name and address of both itself (supplier) as well as the destination party’s name and address.This invoice should also contain its unique number and date it was dispatched along with gross and net weight of the particulars of the cargo and the system in which they are packaged.-bundles, rolls, stacked,(single double triple)weighted or in carton etc.Lastly like mentioned on the Bill of Lading, it should also have the Hs Code for the products.

 This is a document that Includes a list of

 other documents that comes with the cargo.
 It contains a masterlist of all the set required papers that are already bundled and usually has everything listed in a serial order like: